 Books have the power to create a whole new world in which we live.
 They serve as a platform to feed knowledge, fuel power, entice simplicity and cultivate creativity.
 As a lover of all things literary, my entrancement with various genres changes often.
 However, this business enthused finance ridden strategic junkie has a must-read list of books I think are vital additions to your collection.
 Here are 10 books that every business minded person should read.

 The Success Principles by Jack Canfield

-This book is not about earth shattering revelations or a magnification of experiences.
+This book is not about earth-shattering revelations or a magnification of experiences.
 This book focuses on the mere simplicity of what you already know.
 And, changing the form in which you look at it.
 Canfield uses positivity to mold strategy to help readers achieve their goals in ways that are feasible, tactic, and succinct.
 While his list of principles may be lengthy, the conceptualization of each pillar he describes leaves readers with a clear vision of how best to take their next step forward.

 The 21 Irrefutable Laws of Leadership by John Maxwell

 When you combine over 30 years of leadership experience in conjunction with practical application through means of business and politics, you can expect nothing less than 21 irrefutable laws of leadership.
 Maxwell uses the essence of practicality to efficiently dictate methods to improve your leadership skills.
 This book could be the key learning tool for business minded person.

 Crucial Conversations: Tools for Talking When Stakes are High by Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler